pbinkley/rcb-manual/sections/14-conclusion.md

 ten copies of a given document are needed, printing and photo-offset are out of the question, for their costs-per-copy are above photostat.
-If 2000 copies are needed, most of the cost advantages of microcopying disappear.&nbsp;{%- include columnbreak.html canvas=356 col=2 -%}&nbsp;
+If 2000 copies are needed, most of the cost advantages of microcopying disappear. {% include columnbreak.html canvas=356 col=2 %}

 ## Comparative Costs per 100,000 Words at Efficiency Point